jerryhgladinet/docs/deploy/source/index.rst

 1. LDAP
 ^^^^^^^^^^^^^^

-First way, if the Active Directory is in the same Local Area Network (LAN), direct LDAP/LDAPS connection is recommended.
+For the first way, if the Active Directory is in the same Local Area Network (LAN), then a direct LDAP/LDAPS connection is recommended.

 2. Server Agent Proxy
 ^^^^^^^^^^^^^^^^^^^^^^

-Second way, if the Active Directory is in a remote office, such as in customer's premise, away from CentreStack server, a client agent software "File Server Agent" can be installed on the remote file server and help import Active Directory users over to CentreStack.
+For the Second way, if the Active Directory is in a remote office, such as on a customer's premise, away from the CentreStack server, then a client agent software called, "File Server Agent" can be installed on the remote file server to help import Active Directory users over to CentreStack.

 CentreStack allows you to connect to multiple active directory services.